Leila E. Harrison, PhD, MA, MEd

-Interim Senior Associate Dean for Admissions, Recruitment and Inclusion
+Senior Associate Dean for Admissions and Student Affairs

 Dr. Harrison spent the first 14.5 years of her career in Texas where she worked for two state medical schools in admissions: Texas A&M College of Medicine and the University of North Texas Health Science Center Texas College of Osteopathic Medicine.
 For 8.5 years, she served at Texas A&M College of Medicine as the Assistant Dean for Admissions (previously as Director).
 For two years, she served as the first Assistant Dean for Admissions and Diversity and was involved in a broad range of aspects, including cultural competency in the curriculum, community engagements, special programs and faculty development.
 She also held a faculty appointment in the department of Medical Humanities and co-created/co-directed a 4th-year elective entitled “Self and Culture”.
 She has engaged in leadership at the national level, serving as the liaison for the Committee on Admissions (COA) for the Association of American Medical Colleges (AAMC), executive secretary/treasurer for the AAMC’s Southern Group on Student Affairs and Western Group on Student Affairs, and as an AAMC Holistic Review facilitator training other medical schools’ admissions committee on how to include holistic review in their process.
 Finally, for 14 years she was involved with a statewide pathway program for economically disadvantaged students in Texas called the Joint Admission Medical Program (JAMP).

 - PhD in Psychology, (Emphasis: Performance Psychology), 2018, Grand Canyon University

 Dissertation title: The Relationship Between Medical School Performance and Residency Placement Location for Nontraditional Medical Students